taydev/degenbank/README.md

-<p style="font-size: 4px;color:gray;">This is mostly just on here because I needed an easy way to move files from my PC to my RPi (+ version control).
-But, here we are.</p>
+This is mostly just on here because I needed an easy way to move files from my PC to my RPi (+ version control).
+But, here we are.

 # degenBank - A bank by the brainless, for the brainless.